-Taking out a car loan can be a bit of a tightrope act: depending on your financial stability, the loan can make or break your credit report.
+Taking out a new car loan can be a bit of a tightrope act.
+Depending on your financial stability, the loan can make or break your credit.

 Paying on time is an easy way to elevate your score, but late payments can quickly sneak up on you.